jdhobbsuk/styleSRC/README.md

 ### Documentation ###

 I've tried to make this as straight-forward as possible.

 The `index.html` file has the majority of what you need to edit.
-Search `!!` and you'll jump through the stages you need to change. _styleSRC_ uses Sass...because I want to.
+Search `!!` and you'll jump through the stages you need to change.

+_styleSRC_ uses Sass...because it made sense to use a CSS pre-processor and I already use Sass.

 ### Features ###

-So far, there's just 'Logo', 'Colour Palette' and 'Typography', but I've got ideas for more:
+So far, there's just _Logo_, _Colour Palette_ and _Typography_, but I've got ideas for more:

 #### Upcoming Ideas ####
 - __Logo treatment:__ What the logo will look like on a light or dark background, or overlaid on a photorgraph.